StoneT2000/StoneT2000.github.io/public/blog/posts/20201202/post.md

-# The beauty of Tales From the Loop
+# The Beauty and Brilliance of Tales From the Loop

 I recently just finished watching the first season of Tales From the Loop after having also bought the original artbook mid-way through the season because of how "entranced" I was by the concept and art.
 Tales From the Loop was originally an artbook by [Simon Stålenhag](https://twitter.com/simonstalenhag?s=20) and it's truly mesmerizing.
 In this post, I talk about his art, and then the story and show that grew from the art.